-Thank you very much.
-I look forward to having fun with you in the new year.
+I look forward to personally meeting you in the months ahead…

 Prepare, promote, support and mentor women for senior leadership positions in the Federal Government.
 Build a powerful network to share experiences, to enhance professional relationships, and to increase understanding among women executives in the Federal Government.
 Motivate women leaders in the federal government to contribute to effective succession planning by creating a mentoring culture within their sphere of influence.